 - How much does it cost to use Amazon FBA?

 - Is FBA right for your business?

 Amazon Fulfillment Definition: What is Amazon FBA?

 Fulfillment by Amazon, or FBA, is a service provided by Amazon that takes care of inventory storage, order fulfillment, returns, and even customer service for Amazon sellers.
-FBA allows sellers to focus on other aspects of their business while having Amazon handle picking, packing, and shipping out orders.
-It’s a favored business model: 91% of third-party sellers use FBA.
+FBA allows sellers to focus on other aspects of their business while having Amazon handle storage, picking, packing, and shipping out orders.
+It’s a favored business model: 86% of third-party sellers use FBA.